 ASU Online's Master of Science in construction management is geared toward helping industry professionals understand the relevant practices and procedures being used today, in order to effectively build tomorrow’s infrastructure.

 “In recent years, the construction industry has been observing a major paradigm shift to adopt new and emerging technologies that drastically improve performance,” says Steven Ayer, assistant professor in the School of Sustainable Engineering and the Built Environment, one of the Ira A. Fulton Schools of Engineering at ASU.

 This program prepares students to tackle emerging technologies and their challenges with relevant curriculum from faculty experts who are leaders in their field.

 Students can earn their an undergraduate degree and construction management master’s degree in five years, thanks to an accelerated program.
-Undergraduates

 Learning from the best in the construction industry

-For people seeking opportunity in upper management, the online Master of Science in Construction Management is the perfect solution to help these individuals to advance through relevant curriculum from exceptional faculty.
+For people seeking opportunity in upper management, the online Master of Science in construction management is the perfect solution to help these individuals to advance through relevant curriculum from exceptional faculty.